Missouri Baptist Pediatricians Specialize in High Risk Deliveries and Child Care

 As your baby grows, it’s also comforting to know that MoBap's Children's ER has a dedicated pediatric NICU unit.
 In 2007, we partnered with St. Louis Children’s Hospital and opened a full-size emergency room just for children.
 St. Louis Children’s Hospital/Washington University pediatricians and specially-trained pediatric nurses staff this unique unit, which includes private, multiple-use rooms for short or overnight patient care.
 Every room has a bright, ocean theme to put your child – and you – more at ease.

-Please visit the Find a Physician section on Missouri Baptist Medical Center’s Web site to see a list of our pediatricians, or call us at (314) 996-LIFE(5433).
+Please visit our Find a Pediatrician section on to see a list of our pediatricians, or call us at 314-996-LIFE (5433).